 Don’t Worry About the Color.
 When shopping for used cabinetry, try to find quality cabinets that will fit your kitchen.
-Paint or stain color is something you can change on your own, so don’t let it influence your final decision too much.
+Paint or stain color is something you can change on your own, so don’t let it influence your final decision.

 Pick Your Own Hardware.
-In our Kitchen Remodel 101 blog, we recommend the cheap and easy DIY project of trading out hardware such as new handles and hinges.
+In our Kitchen Remodel 101 blog, we recommend the cheap and easy DIY project of changing out hardware such as new handles and hinges.

-Revitalizing used kitchen cabinets is one of the most rewarding DIY projects you can undertake – saving you thousands of dollars while allowing you to achieve a look that belongs to you and you alone.
+Revitalizing used kitchen cabinets is one of the most rewarding DIY projects you can undertake—saving you thousands of dollars while allowing you to achieve a look that is unique to you and you alone.

 Paint isn’t cheap, especially if you need a lot of it!
-So, try buying some affordable interior paint from ReStore.
-The paint we sell at ReStore isn’t used or leftover.
+So try buying some affordable interior paint from ReStore.
 We partner with a company called Amazon Paint, a manufacturer of high-quality, recycled paint.
 By using Amazon Paint, you’re saving money and making a difference by keeping paint out of a landfill!
 And, once again, the money from your purchase goes towards the Twin Cities Habitat for Humanity mission.

-There are two big questions with kitchen flooring: What type of flooring is best for a kitchen and when should I install kitchen flooring?
+There are two big questions with kitchen flooring: what type of flooring is best for a kitchen and when should I install it?

 When is the best time to install kitchen flooring?
 It’s no surprise that once your cabinets are installed, it will be more complicated to install flooring.
 Naturally, you’ll have to cut around your cabinetry or lift up your cabinets to install underneath them.
 Therefore, if at all possible, try to install your flooring before cabinets and appliances.
 However, it’s certainly doable to install flooring around your cabinet layout.
 It just requires some more creative angles and cuts.

 By this point, you’ve successfully remodeled your kitchen.
 Congratulations!
-But now you likely have leftover materials.
-Extra cabinets, old appliances, tools you won’t need anymore, extra cans of paint, you name it.
+But now you likely have leftover materials such as extra cabinets, old appliances, tools you won’t need anymore, extra cans of paint...—you name it, you've got it.
 So, what are you going to do with it all?
 Here are some suggestions:

 Sell it!
 This is a great way to make back some of the money you spent remodeling your kitchen.
-Use sites like Facebook Marketplace, Craigslist, eBay, or just have a good old fashioned yard sale to clean out the materials.
-The benefit of selling it is that you’re able to put old products to good use while making some extra money!
-The downside is it might take a while to sell a refrigerator or cabinets — not to mention the complications of transport.
+Use sites like Facebook Marketplace, Craigslist, eBay, or just have a good old fashioned yard sale to clear out the materials.
+The benefit of selling is that you’re able to put old products to good use while making some extra money!
+The downside is it might take a while to sell a refrigerator or cabinets—not to mention the complications of transport.
 If you need to get rid of your remodel materials quickly, selling them might not be the best option.

 Reuse it.
 Have old kitchen cabinets you don’t want in the house anymore?
 Install them in your garage for extra storage space!
 Do you have extra boxes of tile taking up space?
 Make a mosaic table or lay them in your garden outside!
 There are many ways you can creatively reuse extra building materials.

 Donate it.
-If you don't want to use the leftover materials yourself or recycle them, think about donating them to a high school woodworking shop, scrapyard, or Habitat for Humanity's ReStore.
-Our two outlets accept donations of gently used appliances, housewares, and furniture as well as building materials like paint, lumber, tiles, and more.
-We have specific requirements for kitchen cabinets: The doors, drawers, and hinges must be attached, they must be less than 20 years old, stained or factory painted, and custom cabinets must be 6′ or smaller runs.
+If you don't want to use the leftover materials yourself or recycle them, think about donating them to ReStore.
+You may be surprised to find out how much of a tax break you can get from donating building materials.
+Our outlets accept donations of gently used appliances, housewares, and furniture as well as building materials like paint, lumber, tiles, and more.
 Check out our donations guidelines to learn more.